la2050/archive/_organizations/keith-a-somers-international-foundation.md

     - 'http://maker.good.is/myla2050live2015/projects/KASIF2050.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      To expand the perspective of young people, globally, and equip them with the life skills necessary to fulfill a pro social role within their respective community.
 title: Keith A. Somers International Foundation
-uri: /organizations/keith-a-somers-international-foundation/
 extrapolated_project_ids:
   - '5102159'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Enhancing the perspectives of todays youth and equipping them with life skills to help mankind.
-project_titles:
-  - >-
-    Enhancing the perspectives of todays youth and equipping them with life skills to help mankind.
-project_titles_from_project_ids:
   - >-
     Enhancing the perspectives of todays youth and equipping them with life skills to help mankind.